Food

 Boil the eggs for 10 to 15 minutes, depending on your hard-boiled consistency preference.

 While eggs are boiling, make the snowmen's hats.
-Cut the large carrot into thin coins (for the hat brim) and the small carrot into wider coins (for the hat part).
+Peel carrots and cut the large carrot into thin coins (for the hat brim) and the small carrot into wider coins (for the hat part).

-When eggs are done, briefly dunk in ice water, and peel immediately so that the shells don't rip the meat of the egg.
-(They will start to stick to the egg if the eggs cool too much.
-Tun them under cold water to help peel.)
+When eggs are done, briefly dunk in ice water, and peel immediately so that the shells don't rip the egg white.
+(Shells start to stick to the egg if the eggs cool too much.
+Run them under cold water to help peel.)

-Trim the edges of the eggs that touch so that they sit together better.
-Attach the two eggs with a grilling skewer leaving about 1/2 inch sticking out the top.
+Trim the bottom edges of the eggs where they touch so they sit together more securely.
+Attach the two eggs using a grilling skewer, leaving about ½ inch sticking out of the top.

 Using a skewer, poke small holes in the snowmen where you want the eyes, nose, mouth and buttons.
 Push peppercorns into the holes for the eyes, mouth and buttons.
-(Note: Simply pushing the peppercorns in will rip the eggs.
-Trust us ... we learned the hard way.)
+Note: Simply pushing the peppercorns in without making a small hole will rip the eggs.

 Put the snowman's hat on the skewer sticking out the top.